Roots of American Liberty

 Cato's Letters are Published

-Written in England by John Trenchard and Thomas Gordon, this series of 114 essays addressed various topics including natural rights and good government vs. tyranny.
-First published in newspapers in London and later published in book form, they were very popular in America and many of the essays were republished in American newspapers right up to the time of the American Revolution.
+Written in England by John Trenchard and Thomas Gordon, this series of 114 essays was published under the pseudonym “Cato”.
+They condemned corruption and a lack of morality within the British political system, as well as warned against standing armies, tyrannical rule, and the abuse of power.
+First published in newspapers in London and later published in book form, they were very popular in America, and many of the essays were republished in American newspapers right up to the time of the American Revolution.

 1720